pelkmanslab/bio325-intro-to-tissuemaps/TissueMaps_Intro.md

 ## Administration
 	* Divide into two groups for the course
 		* Group 1 goes to the Pelkmans Lab first
-		* Group 2 goes to the Brunner Lab first
+		* Group 2 goes to the Brunner Lab first:
+			* Group 2 is divided into sub-groups Fly & Yeast

+## Learning Objectives

+	* At the end of the day, you will be able to:
+		1. Understand the use-case for TissueMaps
+		2. Use TissueMaps to process your image data
+		3. Process single cell measurements using python
+		4. Create plots of your data using python

-## What will we do today?
+## What Will We Do Today?

 	*  9:20 - 10:00	Upload data to TissueMaps
 	                  & start processing it